Proposterious/ecar-dealership/README.md

 # independent-study
- This repository will serve as a sandbox for all projects created and/or maintained by the author (Proposterious)  with the purpose of completing Independent Study (CS) coursework.
+ This repository will serve as a sandbox for all projects created and/or maintained by the author Proposterious (Maddox H.) with the purpose of completing Independent Study (CS) coursework.